eydemidov/tree-sitter-ck2txt/README.md

 # tree-sitter-ck2txt
 A tree sitter plugin for CK2 files.
-Should other for other PDX titles as well.
+Should work for other PDX titles as well.

 # Usage
 ## With NeoVim (using Lazy)